Overview – Arabuko Sokoke FR

 Best Time To Visit

 You can visit Arabuko Sokoke year-round.
 The rain will test your stamina and perseverance on forest hikes in the wetter months, but you’ll have lots more birds, as well as frogs, for company.
-Alternatively, visit in the drier months, when the sunshine makes getting around that much more pleasant.
+Alternatively, visit in the drier months, when the sunshine makes getting around much more pleasant.

 Want To Visit Arabuko Sokoke FR?